 Our Shire House Mission is to create a community of and for young adults within the high functioning Autism spectrum where friendships and supports will be forged as our young adults begin their journey into self-management and independent living.

-Our Shire House Philosophy is that in identifying and helping clients become aware of how one’s behaviors affect themselves, and others, the client will want to adopt new behaviors.
-We believe that with appropriate interventions, methods, techniques and supports, the clients will learn to better gauge and manage behaviors that will lead them to their appropriate level of self-management.
+Our Shire House Philosophy is that with appropriate interventions, methods, techniques and supports, our clients will learn to better gauge and manage behaviors that will lead them to their level of self-management and independent living.

-- might need instruction and guidance in self-regulating their behaviors and in understanding how one’s behavior affects their relationship with others, such as their parents, peers, employers and or the opposite sex.
+…is someone who might need instruction and guidance in self-regulating their behaviors and in understanding how one’s behavior affects their relationship with others, such as their parents, peers, employers and/or the opposite sex.